shaharjacob/hebrew-songs/README.md

 &nbsp;

 ## :dart: Goal
-Our main goal is to ...
+Our main goal is a better understanding of the development of Israeli music culture over the years based on a statistical analysis of the lyrics over the decades.
 &nbsp;

 ## :bar_chart: Results